 Jeff Nevers is an Affiliated Professor in the Department of Physical Therapy at the University of New England and teaches Physical Therapy Administration, which focuses on the business and strategic concepts central to the field.
 He serves as a strategic and communication faculty advisor for UNE entrants into the Clarion Case competition, an annual national interprofessional healthcare presentation contest.

+Assistant Program Director at UNE for 6 years.
 Experience in varied clinical settings including community hospitals, trauma center, office practice.
 Experience as a department chief/manager.
 Established a clinical site for a nurse anesthesia program.
 Preceptored nurse anesthesia students.
 Received my DNP from Northeastern University with a focus on generational differences as related to clinical teaching.

-Executive board member of AANA.
+Past President of AANA.
 Read More

 mentoring.
 Active in professional organizations.